yykids/Alimtalk/en/alimtalk-overview.md

-## Notification > KakaoTalk Bizmessage > 알림톡 > 개요
+## Notification > KakaoTalk Bizmessage > Alimtalk > Overview

-알림톡은 휴대폰 번호를 기반으로 친구 추가 없이 카카오톡 사용자에게 배송, 예약 시간 등의 정보성 메시지를 발송할 수 있는 서비스입니다.
+Alimtalk allows to send informative messages on delivery, scheduled time, and etc. to Kakaotalk users, without adding friends but based on mobile phone numbers.
-손쉬운 연동을 위한 RESTful API를 제공합니다.
+RESTful API is provided for easy integration.

-## 특징
+## Benefits
-* SMS보다 저렴한 비용으로 1,000자까지 장문의 메시지를 보낼 수 있습니다.
+* Send up 1,000 messages at a lower cost than sending SMS.
-* 친구 추가 없이 자사 고객에게 주문 확인, 결제 내역, 배송 현황 등의 알림 메시지를 보낼 수 있습니다.
+* Send notification messages regarding order checks, payment history, and delivery status, without adding friends.
-* 알림톡은 템플릿 기반으로 검수를 완료한 후, 발송할 수 있습니다.
+* Delivery is available after inspection is completed based on templates.
-* 치환 태그를 이용하여 수신자별로 개별 내용을 발송할 수 있습니다.
+* Send personalized messages for each reicipient by using replacement tags.

-## 주요 기능
+## Main Features
-* 발송, 조회 RESTful API를 제공합니다.
+* RESTful API is provided for sending and query.
-* 콘솔에서는 발송 테스트, 발송 내역 조회, 템플릿 관리를 할 수 있습니다.
+* Console provides delivery test, query of delivery history, and template management.